heupr/core/README.md

 This is the internal, private repository containing all relevant code for the **CoralReefCI** software suite.
-Various subdirectories will be made available for open source use deemed possible and will be established on a case-by-case basis.
+Various subdirectories will be made available for open source use when deemed possible and will be established on a case-by-case basis.
 Otherwise the code here is proprietary in nature and should be treated as such.